jupyterhub/zero-to-jupyterhub-k8s/CONTRIBUTING.md

 #### kind load docker-image issues

-This is an error I got on Ubuntu using docker version 18.06.1-ce.
-I upgraded to use a newer version of docker and has not experienced it since.
+This is an error experienced using docker version 18.06.1-ce, and it has not reoccurred since upgrading to 19.03.1-ce.

 ```
 $ python3 ci/kind-load-docker-images.py --kind-cluster jh-dev